thospfuller/awesome-search-engine-optimization/README.md

 - Present your content via [EventBright](https://www.eventbrite.com/) (TBC if this idea has merit)
 - [AWS IQ](https://iq.aws.amazon.com/) members can add links to other sites in their biography -- you can see an example [in my AWS IQ profile](https://iq.aws.amazon.com/e/thospfuller).
 - In the "About" section of a project on GitHub you can add a link to your website or to the project website if it's hosted elsewhere -- see also [How do I get a dofollow backlink from GitHub?](https://www.quora.com/How-do-I-get-a-dofollow-backlink-from-GitHub).
-- [BuiltIn](https://builtin.com/) -- "Built In is a national community united around a shared passion for tech, offering content and career opportunities, whether you want to work at home or in office." -- see, for example, [companies built in Washington, DC](https://builtin.com/washington-dc).

 # B2B / B2C / Money-related Articles
 - [Sam Dunning on LinkedIn: I've outranked Cognism, Semrush & Webflow as a 6mnth old company using my BLOW OUT THE WATER SEO strategy](https://www.linkedin.com/posts/samdunning_ive-outranked-cognism-semrush-webflow-activity-7234185459415875584-rMt8)